A new strategy and centre of expertise for social enterprises

 In spring 2021, the Government adopted a strategy on social enterprises.
 One of the most important objectives of the strategy is to employ people with partial work capacity and those who are otherwise in a difficult labour market position.

-- Strategy for Social Enterprises (Publications of the Ministry of Economic Affairs and Employment 2021:41, in Finnish)
+- Strategy for Social Enterprises Publications of the Ministry of Economic Affairs and Employment 2022:5)

 Social business is one of the Government’s policies aimed at creating a labour market based on trust and equality and raising the employment rate.